WilsonCWong/react-ts-boilerplate/README.md

 It has Jest for testing and Babel for transpiling.
 JavaScript proposals for class properties and object rest spread is supported with two Babel plugins.

 ## About this Branch
 This branch utilizes [styled components](https://www.styled-components.com) and [anime.js](https://animejs.com) for styles and animation, respectively.
-Further improvement can be done by integrating anime.js with React Transition Group.
+[Redux](https://redux.js.org/) is used for state management.
+Further improvement can be done by integrating anime.js with React Transition Group. ```anime.js``` is not used in the example here, but instead is replaced with an example showing Redux with a progress bar.
+Redux Thunk is also installed, if that is needed for asynchronous dispatches.

 ## Get Started
 1. Clone the repository.